 Milkweed, as the second syllable might suggest, grows quickly.
 Before long I had flowering Butterfly Milkweed, or Asclepias tuberosa, to the delight of this Zebra Swallowtail.
 The larger leaves to the left are Swamp Milkweed, Asclepias incarnata.
 The Swamp variety grows faster and taller, but flowers later.
 The milkweed was doing the trick, attracting butterflies, but I was still patiently awaiting my Monarch.
 Until the beautiful male shown in the top photo of this post arrived on our property one morning.
 It was the first Monarch I had noticed here, and while he wasn’t particularly close to the garden I had planted, I wanted to believe the milkweed I planted had drawn him to the area.
 Regardless, I was thrilled to see him.

-Then one day I spotted this female Monarch on our wildflowers, planted just across the fence from my milkweed garden.
+Then one day I spotted this female Monarch on our zinnias, planted just across the fence from my milkweed garden.
 I watched her for a while and sure enough, she found the milkweed and spent time there.
 A single egg is laid by the female on the back side of the milkweed leaves, and this can be repeated hundreds of times.
 I didn’t know at the time what to look for, but I believe this is the butterfly that laid eggs on my plants.

 A week or so later while watering the garden I spotted this Monarch caterpillar in one of the milkweed flower clusters.
 I felt like the work I had done on the garden had paid off, and it was rewarding to have provided a patch of habitat for these Monarchs who need it so.
 But there was more I could do.
 In the wild, a Monarch has about a 2% chance of surviving to adulthood.
 If I were to rear the caterpillar myself in a protected environment safe from predators, those odds increase to 85%.